Waitomo Caves & Countryside

 You will come to a jetty on a lake deep underground, and step into a non-motorized longboat for perhaps the most intriguing part of your adventure—a ride in complete silence on an underground river.
 Your destination is a cavern spangled with the radiant blue/green bioluminescent lights of millions of tiny glow-worms.
 The worms are very sensitive to sound, and will extinguish their lights if you speak.
 This eerie, captivating experience is one you will remember forever.

 Leaving the caves, you’ll travel to Kio Kio, where Crosshills is located.
 This is the lovely home of Fraser and Debbie Robertson, whose English-designed garden is a delight to visit.
 Walkways lure you to explore each area further.

 A delicious home-cooked lunch is served at Crosshills.

-As parts of the caves at Waitomo are small and narrow, this tour is not suitable for guests who may be claustrophobic.
+As parts of the caves at Waitomo are small and narrow, this tour is not suitable for guests who are claustrophobic.
 There are approximately 200 steps located intermittently throughout the cave.
-Tour is not suitable for wheelchairs.
-The drive to and from Waitomo is approximately three hours each way
+Not advisable for guests using a wheelchair or for those with mobility limitations.
+Travel time to Waitomo is approximately three hours each way.